-- 10. Check the connections with an impedance measurement using the Clinician Programmer.
-If the impedance is satisfactory proceed to Step 11.
-If not, check to make sure that all components are connected properly and try again. - 11.
+- 10. If using the Alternate Pitch System, connect the distal end of the Alternate to Standard Pitch Lead Adapter to the proximal end of the Alternate Pitch Lead.
+While holding the Alternate to Standard Pitch Lead Adapter in place, connect the Electrode Interface Cable to the proximal end of the Alternate to Standard Pitch Lead Adapter following the method in Step 9.
+Proceed to Step 11. - 11.
+Check the connections with an impedance measurement using the Clinician Programmer.
+If the impedance is satisfactory proceed to Step 12.
+If not, check to make sure that all components are connected properly and try again. - 12.
 If paresthesia coverage is desired, then identify the most appropriate stimulation parameters, beginning at a medium pulse width and frequency range.
-Increase the amplitude while asking the patient close-ended questions to identify the perception threshold, the discomfort threshold, and the area of paresthesia coverage. - 12.
-OPTIONAL Capture a fluoroscopic image of the Lead placement on the Clinician Programmer to record the final placement of the Lead electrodes. - 13.
-If performing a staged trial (using a permanent Lead during the trial phase), remove the Electrode Interface Cable from the Lead and proceed to the sections, "ANCHORING THE LEAD" and "CONNECTING THE LEAD EXTENSION," and/or "TUNNELING THE LEAD AND LEAD EXTENSION."
+Increase the amplitude while asking the patient close-ended questions to identify the perception threshold, the discomfort threshold, and the area of paresthesia coverage. - 13. \\OPTIONAL\\ Capture a fluoroscopic image of the Lead placement on the Clinician Programmer to record the final placement of the Lead electrodes.

+14. If performing a staged trial (using a permanent Lead during the trial phase), remove the Electrode Interface Cable from the Lead and proceed to the sections, "ANCHORING THE LEAD" and "CONNECTING THE LEAD EXTENSION," and/or "TUNNELING THE LEAD AND LEAD EXTENSION."
 If performing a temporary trial using a short term temporary implanted Lead, coil the excess Lead and cover the Lead and Cable with gauze and dressing.
 If performing a permanent implantation proceed to the sections "ANCHORING THE LEAD," "CONNECTING THE LEAD EXTENSION" and/or "IMPLANTABLE PULSE GENERATOR IMPLANTATION."